aklefebvere/aklefebvere.github.io/_posts/2020-01-23-Ivy-Leauge-Vs-Other-Colleges.md

 image: /img/ivy-league-emblems.jpg
 ---
 # Introduction
-One of the first things high school students think about is what college to attend after high school.
+One of the first things high school students think about is what college to attend.
 Some of the questions high school students ask are:
   * Are my grades good enough to get into an Ivy League school?
   * Is it even worth going to an Ivy League School?
   * Should I get decent enough grades and just go for a good college in my state?